 * * *

-Current formats: (1) one print volume, (2) a four-part Kindle set, and (3) a four-part interactive illustrated iBook set, forthcoming.
-Book One is already available on iTunes.
+Current formats: (1) one print volume, (2) the four-part Kindle set, and (3) the four-part illustrated and interactive transmedia iBook set, forthcoming.
+Book One is already available on the iTunes store.

-An old-fashion print volume, and the 1st edition (October 2013), contains all four books under one cover.
+An old-fashion print volume (2013), contains all four books under one cover.
 It has a comprehensive Index, which includes such items as narrative motifs (i.e. survival, betrayal), so a reader can trace how a selected theme has been approached in mythology and folklore, and by influential authors in world literature and cinema.
 (This can be also achieved by the "search" function in the digital editions).
-The One-Volume edition makes it easier to trace the transformations of key motifs through cultures and eras, elaborated upon in four related parts.
+The One-Volume edition makes it easier to trace the transformations of key motifs through cultures and eras; however these analyses are elaborated upon in four digital parts.
 A print edition is also a reference book, to keep on one's shelf for possible future projects in creative writing or cultural critique.
 The readers are encouraged to highlight, write on the margins, and employ the book as an intellectual tool, as intended.

 A print version of Fictional Worlds, enveloping all fours books/parts under one cover, is available on amazon.com, in Barnes and Noble, campus bookstores and other retailers.